maratai/craftery/nonfiction/languages_linguistics.md

 # Inuktitut
 - Arthur Thibert. *Eskimo-English English-Eskimo Dictionary*, revised edition; the original edition was from 1954, hence the title/terminology.
 I'm also convinced the grammar summary is describing "nominative" and "accusative" cases in what appears to be an attempt to explain *ergative-absolutive* cases, but I'm not a specialist.

+# Korean (Hangeul)
+- Julie Damron and EunSun You. *Korean Stories for Language Learners: Traditional Folktales in Korean and English*.
+- Talk to Me in Korean. *Easy Korean Reading for Beginners*.

 # Linguistics: General
 - Peter Bowler. *The Superior Person's Book of Words*.
 I hate this title but the words are delicious.
 - Walter E. Meyers. *Aliens and Linguists: Language Study and Science Fiction*. **Recommended** though dated.